BEFORE YOU GO...

 What is KYC?

-A KYC verification procedure enables companies to evaluate a customer’s profile and keep an eye out for suspicious behaviour.
+A KYC verification procedure enables companies to evaluate a customer’s profile and keep an eye out for suspicious behavior.
 This safeguards corporations from financial crime, such as Money Laundering (ML) and Terrorism Financing (TF).
 Using a KYC process during user onboarding lowers identity theft risks and increases business security.

 Insights into KYC Verification 2023